pahund/react-advertising-wiki/Plugins.md

 A bit of background why this may be useful:

-At eBay, we use _react-prebid_ to render ads for our German online community [MOTOR-TALK](https://www.motor-talk.de/).
+At eBay, we use _react-advertising_ to render ads for our German online community [MOTOR-TALK](https://www.motor-talk.de/).

 For MOTOR-TALK, we render our React layout both on the client side and on the server side to make our website search engine friendly.